Worldwide coronavirus death toll tops 200,000, Johns Hopkins University researchers say

 And South Korea reported just 10 fresh cases, the eighth day in a row its daily jump came below 20.
 There were no new deaths for the second straight day.

-Sri Lanka had partially lifted a monthlong curfew during daytime hours in more than two thirds of the country.
+Sri Lanka had partially lifted a monthlong daytime curfew in more than two thirds of the country.
 But it reimposed a 24-hour lockdown countrywide after a surge Friday of 46 new infections, the highest increase in a day on the Indian Ocean island.
 The new curfew remains in effect until Monday.

 Pope Francis appealed for prayers for funeral home workers, saying: "What they do is so heavy and sad.
 They really feel the pain of this pandemic."